-Amager Bakke shall become one of the most modern and most environmental-friendly waste-to-energy plant in the whole Denmark.
-When completed it will be able to process more than 400 000 tonnes of waste per year and to supply low-carbon electricity to approx. 550 000 citizens and heat to 140 000 households in Copenhagen.
+Amager Bakke has become one of the most modern and most environmental-friendly waste-to-energy plants in the whole Denmark.
+It is able to process more than 400,000 tonnes of waste per year and to supply low-carbon electricity to approximatel 550,000 citizens and heat to 140,000 households in Copenhagen.
 Price of the building is estimated to nearly 4 billion Danish crowns, i.e. approx. 536,2 million EUR.

-Nevertheless the architects did not design the building only as an waste-to-energy plant.
-It shall also become a place where the whole family can spend their time.The building will be erected in a shape of slope where visitors can enjoy various sport activities as skiing, mountain climbing, cycling or walking.
-The surface will be specially adjusted, there will grass and trees grow.
-The incineration plant will become one of the highest buildings in Copenhagen.
+The architects from BIG have not designed the building only as a waste-to-energy plant.
+It has also become a place where the families can spend their time.The building is erected in a shape of ski slope where visitors can enjoy various sport activities such as skiing, mountain climbing, cycling or walking.
+The surface of the roof, where grass and trees are growing, is adjusted accordingly.
+The waste-to-energy plant has become one of the highest buildings in Copenhagen.

 The press release about the project you can find here.